-Place one of the single slotted posts on a flat surface as shown and then insert one of the runners into the post slot, using the markings on the runner as a guide.
+Place one of the posts on a flat surface as shown and then insert one of the long runners into the post slot, using the markings on the runner as a guide.
 Fix into place with 2 x 60mm woodscrews.

-Slot a double slotted post over the other end of the runner, aligning with the single mark on the runner top edge and fix into place with 2 x 60mm woodscrews.
+Slot another post over the other end of the runner, aligning with the single mark on the runner top edge and fix into place with 2 x 60mm woodscrews.